-The typical warranty is that the seller acts in full compliance with all applicable government regulations, intellectual property legislation, and has legal authority in entering into the agreement with the buyer.
+The typical warranty is that the seller acts in full compliance with all applicable government regulations, and intellectual property legislation, and has legal authority in entering into the agreement with the buyer.

 For a seller, representations and warranties can be limited through the adaptation of the following:

-- Duration – set a particular time for the applicability of the representations and warranties.
+- Duration – Set a particular time for the applicability of the representations and warranties.
 Upon expiry, the seller will no longer be responsible for whatever occurs past the period.